Do Informational Cascades Happen with Non-myopic Agents?: Proof of Theorem

 The third part is a direct consequence of fourth and seventh parts.

-In order to prove the first part, it is sufficient to show that if $\gamma^*=\phi[r,y,w]=\boldsymbol{I}$ and the solution is a threshold policy wrt $w$ for $y'<y$, then $\gamma^*=\phi[r,y,w']=\boldsymbol{I}$ is a solution for $w'<w$ (Note that it might not be the only case, and we are talking about the existence.
-So if a solution is not of this type, we can construct a solution of this type, as will be explained later on).
+In order to prove the first part, it is sufficient to show that if $\gamma^*=\phi[r,y,w]=\boldsymbol{I}$ and the solution is a threshold policy wrt $w$ for $y'<y$, then $\gamma^*=\phi[r,y,w']=\boldsymbol{I}$ is a solution for $w'<w$ (Note that it might not be the only case, and we are arguing about existence.
+So if a solution is not of this type, we can construct a solution of this type, as we explain later on).